McConkeyLab/2024_aragaki-src/manuscript.typ

     All analyses were performed using R@R (v.
 4.4.1).
 P \< 0.05 was used as a cutoff for statistical significance.
 T-tests are two-tailed.
 Paired t-tests were used to compare drug/control within biological replicates.
 Log-rank test was used to test for survival differences (`survival`@survival-package). `GSVA`@GSVA was used to calculate signature enrichment scores.

     == Data Availability
+    The Lund cohort data were obtained from GEO (GSE32894).
+The UROMOL cohort were obtained from the supplementary data from the original paper @Lindskrog_2021.
+TCGA BLCA data were obtained from the Genomic Data Commons, using the pipeline provided at https://github.com/McConkeyLab/general_tcga.
 All code to generate the manuscript and all its figures is available at https://github.com/McConkeyLab/2024_aragaki-src.

 ]

-= TODO
-- Results
-    - Western blots
-    - rm confusing coloring

 #text(8pt)[
     #set par(leading: 0.4em)